 Marina City is an island resort and a very special experience in Wakayama.
 The island includes Porto Europa (amusement park), a fish market, a fresh fruit market, a stunning hotel and an onsen (hot communal baths that are super popular in Japan)!

-Porto Europa is an amusement park with different attractions such as roller coasters for kids, a ferry wheel, a water slide, carousel and more!
-The entire area is made to resemble Italian, French and Portuguese streets and they made a really good job!
-You won’t even feel you’re in Japan anymore with the stunning ocean views and the pleasant breeze.
+Porto Europa is an amusement park with different attractions such as roller coasters for kids, a ferris wheel, a water slide, a carousel and more!
+The entire area was designed to resemble Italian, French and Portuguese streets and they did a really good job!
+You won’t even feel like you’re in Japan anymore with the stunning ocean views and the pleasant breeze.

 There are also some European-style restaurants and cafes there where you can enjoy a nice meal.
-If you are not fond of the amusement park attractions, I suggest simply walking around the place and admire the architecture.
-You will get many great photo opportunities on those cute little streets, especially if you are going in the afternoon!
+If you are not fond of amusement park attractions, I suggest simply walking around the place and admiring the architecture.
+You will get many great photo opportunities on those cute little streets, especially if you go in the afternoon!

-How to get there: From Wakayama Station you can take the bus no. 42 (Platform 1) or 121, 22, 122 (Platform 2) for Marina City and get down at the last station (Marina City).
-Price of the ticket is 520¥.
+How to get there: From Wakayama Station you can take the bus no. 42 (Platform 1) or 121, 22, 122 (Platform 2) for Marina City and get off at the last station (Marina City).
+Price of the ticket is 520¥ (US $4.70).
 You will see Porto Europa right from the start.
 It is only a short walk from the bus station.

-Price: The entrance fee to Porto Europa is 3.500¥ for adults and 2.900¥ for children.
+Price: The entrance fee to Porto Europa is 3,500¥ (US $31.4) for adults and 2,900¥ (US $26) for children.
 There are some rides that you have to pay individually for.
 It is free to walk on the streets.